hashicorp/terraform-boundary-bootstrap-hvd/README.md

 # Boundary Bootstrap

 Terraform module used by HashiCorp Professional Services to bootstrap a Boundary Controller(s).
 When Boundary is first deployed the database must be initialized before it can be used.
 During deployment of the Controller, the database is partially initialized.
-This module will complete initialized using the Boundary Terraform Provider.
+This module completes the initilization using the Boundary Terraform Provider.

 The following resources are created:

 - Global Scope
 - Enable Password authentication
-- create a global admin role
+- Global admin role
-- create a admin user and set a password
+- Admin user with password

 ## Prerequisites